-With a team of researchers from Cambridge University who have specialised in the transition from objective validation to subjective validation, the Drs Moloney and Loveridge have come together to develop The Cambridge Code.
-Looking at the individual and not the norm.
+With a team of researchers from Cambridge University specialising in the transition from objective to subjective validation, the Drs Moloney and Loveridge came together to develop The Cambridge Code.

-The underlying approach to the design and development of The Cambridge Code brings a sophisticated psychotherapeutic understanding of human development and interaction to the corporate arena for the first time.
-It uncovers the intangibles in talent acquisition by ‘bottling’ this psychotherapeutic understanding, together with incisive recruitment intelligence allied to constructive learning and assessment theories.
-The combination of these three spheres of experience have been brought together to facilitate individual assessment at all organisational levels, from graduates to board level.
+The underlying approach to the design of The Cambridge Code brings a sophisticated psychotherapeutic understanding of human development and interaction combined with recruitment intelligence, constructive learning and assessment theories.

-The Cambridge Code offers a predictive analysis of the actual person, with specific reference to his or her capacity and risk in a corporate context.
+The Cambridge Code offers a predictive analysis of an actual person, with specific reference to his or her well being.